The boy stared at his homework.

 He was absolutely miserable, but angry at himself for feeling so sad.
 In frustration, he threw his book across the room in a fury, collapsing onto his bed and burying his face into his sheets.
 How much longer was he going to feel like this?

 Teenage depression in boys is a complex, but often ignored issue today.
-Statistics from the National Alliance on Mental Illness show that 20% of adolescents experience depression during their teenage years. (see Adolescence Developmental Psychology).
+Statistics from the National Alliance on Mental Illness show that 20% of adolescents experience depression during their teenage years.
+For more information see Adolescence Developmental Psychology.

-Even though depression is more prevalent in girls (see Depression in Teenage Girls) than boys, dealing with depression in teenage boys still presents unique challenges that must be addressed to ensure a smooth transition to adulthood.
+Even though depression is more prevalent in girls than boys, dealing with depression in teenage boys still presents unique challenges that must be addressed to ensure a smooth transition to adulthood.

 Phrases such as “be a man” and “boys don't cry” teach boys to create masks to hide their emotions.
 Even when feeling sad or overwhelmed. cultural values pressure boys to harden their appearances, to act manly and handle their sadness on their own.
 For these reasons, teenage boys are less likely to seek help for depression.
 In fact, most teenage boys (and many girls) don’t realize they are depressed, further complicating the issue.